Select Page

 ESG Committee

 The guiding principle of sustainable development is that such development must meet the needs of the present generation without compromising the ability of future generations to meet their own needs.
 Sustainable development recognises the interdependence of environmental, social, and economic systems and promotes equality and justice through people empowerment and a sense of global citizenship.
+A committee addressing sustainable development, the so-called SD Committee, was launched by NUA in 2013 in order to assist the uranium industry in upholding its reputation as a safe and responsible industry.
+The committee was also established to assist NUA in promoting best practices with regard to Health, Environment and Radiation Safety and Security.

 Members of the ESG Committee